beondska/goth-curiosities/README.md

 # INTRODUCTION

-The intention behind this project is
+The intention behind this project is to create a small quiz to some of my

 ![Goth Curiosities Quiz on different devices](documents/mockup.jpg)